-2. Have your gang policies/regulations been updated?
+- 2. Have your gang policies/regulations been updated?
 If so, please provide date and brief summary of changes.
+No. - 3.
+Where are your gang policy/regulations located/electronically communicated? - School system website (ccboe.com) - Dept of Student Services Resource Handbook available on our internal drive and distributed to all schools - Located on Board Docs - Referenced in our Code of Student Conduct - 4.
+What educational gang awareness programs does your school system provide to students, staff, and volunteers? - Schools hold Safe Schools presentations for staff and parents that are conducted by SROs and includes information on gang awareness - DARE and Truth and Consequences programs also include this information and are presented to our students - Summer Youth Achievement Program for at-risk students includes gang awareness and resistance - As of 2018, all volunteers must complete training and a background screening

-- 3. Where are your gang policy/regulations located/electronically communicated? - School system website (ccboe.com) - Dept of Student Services Resource Handbook available on our internal drive and distributed to all schools - Located on Board Docs - Referenced in our Code of Student Conduct - 4.
-What educational gang awareness programs does your school system provide to students, staff, and volunteers? - Schools hold Safe Schools presentations for staff and parents that are conducted by SROs and includes information on gang awareness - DARE and Truth and Consequences programs also include this information and are presented to our students - Summer Youth Achievement Program for at-risk students includes gang awareness and resistance - As of 2018, all volunteers must complete training and a background screening - 5.
-In what ways do you feel your gang awareness programs were effective?
+5. In what ways do you feel your gang awareness programs were effective?

-During the 2018/19 school year CCPS began hosting a quarterly gang intervention and prevention meeting where an administrator from each middle and high school, along with gang detectives meet to share information and intelligence on local gangs operating within Charles County.
+During the 2018/19 school year, CCPS began hosting a quarterly gang intervention and prevention meeting where an administrator from each middle and high school, along with gang detectives meet to share information and intelligence on local gangs operating within Charles County.
 The meetings have resulted in the identification of no less than 3 criminal street gangs and closed a number of felony arrests.
+The aforementioned meetings have discontinued for the 2020-2021school year due to COVID-19 protocol.